laugiov/security-by-design/README.md

 **What makes it different?**

-- **Production patterns**: Secure defaults, operational readiness, not just documentation
-- **Complete lifecycle**: Threat model → code → test → build → deploy → monitor
-- **Evidence-based**: Every control has corresponding tests and audit events
-- **Runnable**: Full Docker Compose + Kubernetes Helm chart
+- It runs.
+Docker Compose + Kubernetes Helm chart, not just diagrams
+- Security controls have tests.
+478 of them, including OWASP Top 10 scenarios
+- Covers the full lifecycle: threat model through signed container

 ---